Home Science Organic Chemistry Phenol

 • It gives a violet colour with ferric chloride.

-• Phenol behaves as a weak acid and forms phenoxide salts with strong alkalies.
+• C6H5OH behaves as a weak acid and forms phenoxide salts with strong alkalies.

 C6H5OH + NaOH → C6H5ONa + H2O

-Alkali phenoxide reacts with alkali halide to form the phenolic esters.
+Alkali phenoxide reacts with alkali halide to form phenolic esters.

 • It forms phenyl esters when warmed with an acid chloride or acid anhydride.